 Capital asset acquisitions in excess of \$3,000 are capitalized and recorded at cost.
 Contributed capital assets are reported at their acquisiton value at the date of donation.
-Assets under capital lease obligations are amortized on the straight-line method over the shorter period of the lease term or the estimated useful life.
-Such amortization is included in depreciation in the financial statements.
-All capital assets other than land and construction in progress are depreciated or amortized (in the case of capital leases) using the straight-line method of depreciation using the following asset lives:
+All capital assets other than land and construction in progress are depreciated using the straight-line method of depreciation using the following asset lives:

+Land improvements 2-25 years

-Land improvements2-25 yearsBuildings and improvements2-25 yearsEquipment3-20 years
+Buildings and improvements 2-25 years

+Equipment 3-20 years